vaail/formulize/README.md

 ### Library

-This project be related with https://github.com/KennethanCeyer/FormulaParser (built-in)
+This project is related with https://github.com/KennethanCeyer/FormulaParser (built-in)

 ----